wilburliu1123/DDIA_notes/docs/Chapter 8.md

 Unreliability of networks, clocks, and processes in inevitable in nature.
 This chapter is all about problems.
 In next chapter, we will move to solutions, and discuss some algorithms that can cope with problems in distributed systems.

+side note, [nuclear clock](https://www.scientificamerican.com/article/new-results-reveal-how-to-build-a-nuclear-clock/?mc_cid=a5a50ca368) seems possible now but not really relevant to our case